IHPC-Physics-AI/Missing-Physics-Rotor/README.md

 - Original FFT script causing a lot of issues with RAM running out for window_size = 0.2 and fs = 100
 - Made adjustment to fs to account for time_data and now window_size = 0.5. fs now 99.0Hz.
 Made window correction, amplitude scaling, unit conversion.
 - Inserted -alpha*driving_force into 1st equation of motion.
 Resulting NN outputs all NaNs.
 Redid normalization to get finite losses, but computation still crashes.
 Requires more tuning.
 - NN now only has 1 layer: jnp.sin(x_scaled).
 Need to play around more with learning rate, activation functions.

+## Next Steps ##
+- Print gradients directly
+- Print means and std of normalized functions in NN
+- Relook at normalization.
+Values for mean and std are weird.
+- Figure out where NaNs are coming from.
+- Should see something at 10Hz in FFT.
+- No need to do so much overlap because very few points.
+- For FFT, can extend durations to >5s.
+But keep low sampling rate.
+Since no decay to 0.
+Resolution is better if increase sampling rate.